-- understand the information that is given to them about the treatment - remember the information relevant to the decision - can use or weigh the information relevant to the decision - can communicate the decision.
+- understand the information that is given to them about the treatment - remember the information relevant to the decision - use or weigh the information relevant to the decision - communicate the decision. - Ask for information you can ask staff for information and an explanation of your current treatment as well as alternative treatments - Pros and cons you can write a list of pros and cons for the different treatments, including any side-effects that you experience.
+You can ask a staff member to help you write these down

 - Ask a peer or peer support worker other people who have used mental health services could tell you about their experiences.
-But it is important to know that this is your decision - Ask for a meeting you can ask for a meeting with your psychiatrist to discuss your concerns.
+But it is important to know that this is your decision - Ask for a meeting - you can ask for a meeting with your psychiatrist to discuss your concerns.